Oka (automobile): History

 The tiny car was to be a replacement for the S-3D, and, like its predecessor, featured a simple motorcycle engine.
 Andrei Rozov, one of lead engine designers at VAZ, proposed a new three-cylinder engine, but, due to time constraints, that engine was not developed, and the decision was made to employ a two-cylinder variant of the VAZ-2108 four-cylinder engine by essentially chopping the latter in half.
 It was 1983, and the first Soviet front-wheel drive automobile, the 2108, was ready to hit the market.
 The Oka quickly became the next "people's car" project, a vehicle that "every factory engineer can afford".

-The inspiration for Yuri Vereschagin, the VAZ exterior designer who penned the Oka, came from Japanese kei cars, such as the Daihatsu Cuore, which in turn, and along with the similar-looking Fiat Uno and the Fiat Panda, resembled the styling of the iconic French supermini Renault 5; the inspiration, however, was limited only to the size and overall proportions, and the car was different in design.
+The inspiration for Yuri Vereschagin, the VAZ exterior designer who penned the Oka, came from Japanese kei cars, such as the Daihatsu Cuore, which in turn, and along with the similar-looking Fiat Uno and Fiat Panda, resembled the styling of the Renault's supermini car, the Renault 5; the inspiration, however, was limited only to the size and overall proportions, and the car was different in design.
 The Soviet Ministry preferred the Oka over other three-door microcars designed by SeAZ and NAMI, as well as over a different, futuristic variant of the new car proposed by Vereschagin in 1984.
 Tightly restricted by project specifications, he did his work believing that his creation had little chance of seeing production.

 In the event, however, he was proven wrong, as the Oka's overall acceptable operating characteristics and low price resulted in some 700,000 examples rolling off the assembly line over a period of nearly two decades.
 During test drives on roads and in the Caucasus Mountains, the car proved to have good handling, roadholding and, surprisingly for a vehicle of its size, excellent off-road capabilities.